-Now everyone was looking forward to the next stop, the Port of Los Angeles, and Hollywood a cab ride away.
+Everyone was looking forward to the next stop, the Port of Los Angeles with Hollywood a cab ride away.

 Excerpted from Operation Crossroads, Lest We Forget!
 An Eyewitness Account, Bikini Atomic Bomb Tests 1946 by William L. McGee with Sandra V. McGee.